 Paint may not respond well to drastic temperature fluctuations.
 Winter, spring and summer months can see more fluctuations in temperature from day to night than in the fall.
 Temperatures in early fall months tend to be more stable and may show less fluctuation.
 Even though you may be indoors, the outside temperatures can permeate to your walls.

-If you are in the mood to give your walls or your house a facelift, contact Color World Housepainting today by sending an email to [email protected] or completing a contact form to get a free estimate for your next project.
+If you are in the mood to give your walls or your house a facelift, contact Color World Housepainting today by calling us at (614) 698-1125 or completing a contact form to get a free estimate for your next project.
 We have the expertise to handle any paint job, large or small.